kwoodman1970/InceptionU-Project2/README.md

 The true goal of this project *wasn't* to create a whiz-bang application.
 The true goal was to **learn**.

 When we first met as a team, we discussed our skills &amp; experiences and what we needed to learn most during this project.
-We decided that I would be leader &amp; mentor, [Zack](https://github.com/JZackSpringChief) would work on the front end and [J.J.](https://github.com/Astrognarly) would begin by working on the back end.
+We decided that I would be leader &amp; mentor, [Zack](https://github.com/JZackSpringChief) would work mostly on the front end and [J.J.](https://github.com/Astrognarly) would begin by working on the back end.

 ## How to Install